-In the absence of active management, the site can re-vegetate naturally and, over time, potentially return to a perennial grassland community with western wheatgrass and Sandberg bluegrass.
-Shortly after cropland is abandoned, annual and biennial forbs and annual brome grasses invade the site (Samuel and Hart, 1994).
-Eventually, these pioneering annual species are replaced by perennial forbs and perennial shortgrasses.
-Invasion of the site by exotic species, such as crested wheatgrass and annual bromes, will depend upon the site's proximity to a seed source.
+The Abandoned Cropland Phase (5.1) occurs when cropland is abandoned.
+In the absence of active management the site can re-vegetate naturally and, over time, potentially return to a perennial grassland community with western wheatgrass.
+Shortly after cropland is abandoned, annual forbs, biennial forbs, and foxtail barley invade the site.
+Eventually, these pioneering species are replaced by western wheatgrass.
+Invasion of the site by exotic species, such as curly dock, will depend upon the site's proximity to a seed source.
 Fifty or more years after cultivation, these sites may have species composition similar to phases in the Reference State (1).
 However, soil quality is consistently lower than conditions prior to cultivation (Dormaar and Smoliak, 1985), making a shift to the Reference State (1) is unlikely within a reasonable timeframe.